aakash94/SimpleEnv/README.md

 At every step new values are set randomly.

 **Reward :**
-Reward is the negative MSE between the action and an array of 1s.
+Reward is the negative l1 loss between the action and an array of 1s.
 #### copy_cat
 Can the agent output(action) all ones or all zeros depending on the input(state)